The Birth of King Jesus

 ° Where is Bethlehem?

 ° 4 B.C. is widely assumed as the year of His birth.
 However, it is based on a faulty conclusion derived from Josephus.
 Josephus records an eclipse that was assumed to be on March 13, 4 B.C. "shortly before Herod died."
-That was more likely the eclipse that occured on December 29, 1 B.C.
+That was more likely the eclipse that occurred on December 29, 1 B.C.

-° Irenaeus, born roughly a century after Jesus notes that The Lord was born in the 41st year of the reign of Augustus.
+° Irenaeus, born roughly a century after Jesus, notes that The Lord was born in the 41st year of the reign of Augustus.
 A lot of time had to elapse between Jesus' birth and Herod's death, because the family went to Egypt to escape Herod's edict and did not return until after Herod's death.

 See Matthew 2:15-22